 Step 3: Obtain Certification or State Licensing, if Required (Timelines Vary)

-Health unit coordinator certification is not mandated, although it may be required by many employers.
+Health unit coordinator certification is not mandated, though many employers may require it.
 Most health unit coordinators earn certification through the NAHUC.
 State licensing is not required for health unit coordinators.
 See the certification and licensure section below for further details.

 What Do Health Unit Coordinators Do?